srikant18/python-webpage-monitor-slackbot/README.md

 In both cases, the trigger word must be the first word in the message, and monitoring will not occur if additional words are added after the final input.

-Other Methods
+Other Methods:
 ------------
 * **quit_monitor**: stops any current webpage monitoring

-Example Usage
+Example Usage:
 ------------
 Below is an example of using webmonitorbot to monitor HackerNews, using both **monitor** for the entire page and **monitor_id** to check for score updates on a particular article:
 ![WebPageMonitor Bot in Action](screenshots/hacker_news_example.PNG)

-Dependencies
+Dependencies:
 ----------
 * [websocket-client](https://pypi.python.org/pypi/websocket-client/)
 * [python-slackclient](https://github.com/slackhq/python-slackclient)